penguins184/MC-SRV-DL-API/docs/pages/help.md

 **Invalid Build Number!**

 This is a HTTP 400 error (bad request).
 The build number you have inputted is not valid.
 Ensure the build number is correct and relates to the version you have inputted.
 Builds per version usually don't start with 0 or 1.

+**Invalid Loader Version!**

+This is a HTTP 400 error (bad request).
+The loader version for fabric software you have inputted is not valid.
+Ensure it is correct; The version is usually in the format
+X.XX.X(X).

+**Loader Version For Fabric Must Be At Least 0.12.0!**

+This is a HTTP 400 error (bad request).
+The fabric meta API only allows you to use minimum version 0.12.0 for the fabric loader on 'unattended server installs'.

+**Invalid Installer Version!**

+This is a HTTP 400 error (bad request).
+The installer version for fabric software you have inputted is not valid.
+Ensure it is correct; The version is usually in the format X.X.X.

+**Installer Version For Fabric Must Be At Least 0.8.0!**

+This is a HTTP 400 error (bad request).
+The fabric meta API only allows you to use minimum version 0.8.0 for the fabric installer on 'unattended server installs'.

 Common mistakes: